miniwinwm/BluePillDemo/BluePillDemo_Seatalk_MQTT_Website/readme.txt

 appendix for an explanation.

 You need to set your access point name, user name (if any) and password (if any) for your SIM at the top of main.c in the embedded code.
+These are #define's:

+	#define ACCESS_POINT_NAME			"everywhere"
+	#define USER_NAME					"eesecure"
+	#define PASSWORD					"secure"

 Schematic provided.
 Check the voltage output from the regulator before connecting it to the modem!